ESR-NZ/human_genomics_pipeline/README.md

   ADAPTERS: "--illumina"
 ```

-Pass the resources to be used to recalibrate bases with [gatk BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360047217531-BaseRecalibrator) to the `--known-sites` flag.
+Pass the resources to be used to recalibrate bases with [gatk BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360047217531-BaseRecalibrator) to the `--known-sites` flag if not gpu accelerated and to the `--knownSites` if gpu accelerated.
 For example:

 ```yaml
 RECALIBRATION: